Banks shine as European stock market rally resumes

-The pan-European STOXX 600 gained 1.2% by 0722 GMT, led by a 3% jump in bank stocks .SX7P.
-Insurers .SXIP, automakers .SXAP and travel stocks .SXTP also rose more than 2%.
+The pan-European STOXX 600 gained 1.2% by 0722 GMT, led by a 3% jump in bank stocks.
+Insurers, automakers and travel stocks also rose more than 2%.

 Global equity markets have climbed strongly this week, with Wall Street indexes nearing record levels as investors focussed on re-opening of economies.